mdlincoln/mdlincoln.github.io/projects/timespan-elements-in-kml.markdown

 # Inserting new tags in KML code

-To look at the underlying code of your GE map, you need to open the .kml file with a text editor like Notepad on a PC, or Text Edit on OS X. **If you have an application like Dreamweaver, this is even better for editing code because it will color code elements, making them easier to read.** The start of the file ought to look roughly like this:
+To look at the underlying code of your GE map, you need to open the .kml file with a text editor.
+You can use the built-in applications like Notepad or Text Edit, but it is even better to get an app that will color-code elements, making them easier to read.
+Great **free** apps with code highlighting include [TextWrangler (OS X)](http://www.barebones.com/products/textwrangler/) and [Notepad++ (Windows)](http://notepad-plus-plus.org/)**.

+Once you have a good text editor set up, open your KML file.
+The start of the file ought to look something like this:

 <script src="https://gist.github.com/mdlincoln/3e5be8cbc2d25c7f2490.js"></script>